Garrett-R16/TVC_Mount/README.md

 ![TVC mount picture](TVC_picture.png)

-After printing and assembling, I designed and soldered a protoboard flight computer, which used the Teensy 4.0.
+After printing and assembling, I designed and soldered a protoboard flight computer, which leveraged the Teensy 4.0.
 The board had two pyro channels and two servo outputs (see below).

 ![Protoboard image](protoboard_image.jpg)